A Community & Expert Summit on Catastrophic Wildfire in Oregon and Beyond

 (Executive Director, JOIN)

 Charles Wilhoite (Board Member, NW Natural)

-This free public series is for anyone who cares about the health of our society, our environment, or our economy.
+This free public series, now available online, is for anyone who cares about the health of our society, our environment, or our economy.
 Catastrophic wildfire impacts us all.
 But together we can end the era of megafires.